MechanicalRabbit/NarrativeTest.jl/test/index.md

         Hello World!
     =#

-`runtest()` also shows the value produced by the last statement of the test code.
+`runtest()` shows the value produced by the last statement of the test code.

     result = runtest("<input>", "(3+4)*6\n", "42\n")
     display(result)